 what are temple fillers?

 A youthful face shape is round or oval.
-So when we start to see hollowing of the temples, the image projected is of aging.
+So when we start to see hollowing of the temples, the facial shape is quickly perceived as aging.
 As the outline of the skull starts to become visible, it can make us look unhealthily thin or older than we really are.

-The temple hollows like other areas of the face - all the layers of the tissue including the skin, the fat 'pads', the muscle size and the bony support will all change as we age.
+The temples age like other areas of the face - all the layers of the tissue including the skin, the fat 'pads', the muscle size and the bony support will all change as we age.
 In the temple, hollowing is usually due to a decrease in the volume of fat that supports the area as well as the bone quality decreasing.

 how are temple fillers performed?

-To fill the temple, a maximally-voluming filler is placed deep to help lift the hollowed appearance.
+To fill the temple, a voluming filler is usually placed deep onto the bone to help lift the hollowed appearance.
 It's most commonly performed as a single injection on each side of the forehead and is a quick procedure.
+If the temple is very hollow, it may also be necessary to add filler more superficially to help blend it into the surrounding areas such as the cheek bone or forehead.

 How much filler we need is variable, but common doses range from 0.5ml per side for mild hollowing to 2ml per side (done over 2 sessions) for more significant temple fat-loss.